 More prospectors came to the area in January 1881, setting up camp at the mouth of Chloride Gulch.
-These 18 prospectors; however, would soon also discover the wrath of the Apache when their camp was attacked, two of the men were killed and their horses and mules run off.
+These 18 prospectors, however, would soon also discover the wrath of the Apache when their camp was attacked.
+Two of the men were killed, and their horses and mules runoff.
 The remaining 16 men fled for their lives but would return a few months later in March, this time armed to the teeth.

 Soon, the men gathered laid out an “official” town, and lots were distributed in a “lottery” by pulling tickets out of a hat.
-So starved were the men for the sight of women, they offered an enticement for a free lot to the first woman in the camp.
+So starved were the men for the sight of women; they offered an enticement for a free lot to the first woman in the camp.

 Chloride became the center of mining operations in the Apache Mining District and by 1883 was called home to some 3,000 people.
-The flourishing mining camp expanded to include a school, a newspaper called the Black Range, lawyers, doctors, a hotel, numerous saloons and at least one brothel over the next several years.
+The flourishing mining camp expanded to include a school; a newspaper called the Black Range, lawyers, doctors, a hotel, numerous saloons, and at least one brothel over the next several years.

 Like other mining booms throughout the West, Chloride’s life would be a short one.
-By 1893, the ore deposits were starting to play out and when, in 1896, the monetary standard was changed to gold, it spelled a death knell for the town.
-Silver prices plummeted, mines shut down and people left town.
+By 1893, the ore deposits were starting to play out, and when, in 1896, the monetary standard was changed to gold, it spelled a death knell for the town.
+Silver prices plummeted, mines shut down, and people left town.
 By the turn of the century, the city boasted only about 125 residents.

-Today, Chloride is a ghost towner’s dream with about 27 of its original buildings still standing, including the Pioneer Store, which now serves as an excellent museum.
+Today, Chloride is a ghost towner’s dream, with about 27 of its original buildings still standing, including the Pioneer Store, which now serves as an excellent museum.

-Though officially a “ghost town,” the town is occupied by about 20 residents, many of whom are decedents of the original founders.
+Though officially a “ghost town,” the town is occupied by about 20 residents, many of whom are decedents of the founders.

 Chloride also provides Walking Tour brochures, a rest area, and RV Park for visitors.

-To get to Chloride from Truth or Consequences, travel north on I-25 to Exit 83, then left on NM-181, left again on NM-52 and follow signs to Winston.
+To get to Chloride from Truth or Consequences, travel north on I-25 to Exit 83, then left on NM-181, left again on NM-52, and follow signs to Winston.
 Turn left in Winston at Chloride Road and travel southwest to Chloride.